HC Wainwright & Co. Reiterates Mustang Bio (MBIO) Buy Recommendation

 What is the Fund Sentiment?

-There are 25 funds or institutions reporting positions in Mustang Bio.
-This is a decrease of 57 owner(s) or 69.51% in the last quarter.
-Average portfolio weight of all funds dedicated to MBIO is 0.01%, an increase of 10.68%.
-Total shares owned by institutions decreased in the last three months by 29.94% to 7,959K shares.
+There are 21 funds or institutions reporting positions in Mustang Bio.
+This is a decrease of 56 owner(s) or 72.73% in the last quarter.
+Average portfolio weight of all funds dedicated to MBIO is 0.00%, a decrease of 75.69%.
+Total shares owned by institutions decreased in the last three months by 62.79% to 4,187K shares.
 The put/call ratio of MBIO is 0.01, indicating a bullish outlook.

 What are Other Shareholders Doing?